SNC2D Science – Grade 10 (Academic)

 AVAILABILITY: Full-time – All Campuses, Private – All campuses, Blyth Academy Online

-THE ONTARIO CURRICULUM: Science
+THE ONTARIO CURRICULUMScience

 UNIT ONE

-Biology- In this unit, students will learn about the nested organization of matter and life and describe how each item accumulates into higher complexity.
+In this unit, students will learn about the nested organization of matter and life and describe how each item accumulates into higher complexity.
 Students will learn how to identify the boundary between living and non-living and about the seven characteristics of life.
 Students will also investigate cell cycles, mitosis and the structure of animal and plant tissues and body systems.

 UNIT TWO

-Chemistry- In this unit, students will learn about lab safety when conducting chemical experiments.
+In this unit, students will learn about lab safety when conducting chemical experiments.
 Students will also learn about the periodic tables and the unique properties of the different kinds of elements.
 Students will also be able to name chemical compounds and explain their types of bonding.
 Students will investigate chemical reactions like acid-base neutralization reactions.

 UNIT THREE

-Physics- In this unit, students will learn about the natural and artificial sources of light and describe how it travels.
+In this unit, students will learn about the natural and artificial sources of light and describe how it travels.
 Students will learn to explain how colours are perceived using the properties of reflection and absorption.
 Students will learn about plane, concave and convex mirrors.
 Students will learn about refraction and different light speeds and about converging and diverging lenses.
 This unit will also take a closer look at the human eye, it’s structure and how images are formed by it.
 Students will gain an understanding of the limits of human perception, how optical illusions can trick the eye and the brain and the different types of mirages.

 UNIT FOUR

-Climate Change- In this unit, students will learn about weather and climate and the biomes found in Canada.
+In this unit, students will learn about weather and climate and the biomes found in Canada.
 Students will learn to define conduction, convection, and radiation, and link these to Earth’s climate systems. this unit will also explain what thermohaline circulation is, why it is important, and what would happen if it were to change or stop.
 Students will take a closer look at the atmospheric layers and their composition and learn how the greenhouse effect works.
 Students will also analyze various pieces of evidence that suggest our climate is undergoing a change.
 This unit will also go over energy transfer as well as negative and positive feedback loops and their influence on climate.
 Students will learn about Earth’s spheres and the importance of nutrients for maintaining health.
 Finally, students will learn about the different initiatives being taken to combat climate change.

-- Please consult our Frequently Asked Questions Page or the Exam section within your course for details on exam proctoring options.
+Please consult our Frequently Asked Questions Page or the Exam section within your course for more details on final exams and the exam fee.
+More information can also be found in our Student Handbook.